togrupe/dlive-midi-tools/README.md

 more information about future releases can be found in the [wiki](https://github.com/togrupe/dlive-midi-tools/wiki)

 ## Use Cases
+* Supports dLive & dLive Director (use the external ip or 127.0.0.1 of your own machine as "Mixrack IP Address")
+* Supports Avantis & Avantis Director (use the external ip or 127.0.0.1 of your own machine as "Mixrack IP Address")
 * Single source (spread sheet) for channel lists in single or multi console situations
 * Better overview on all channels during preparation phase
 * Sync channel names and colors between consoles and DAW for virtual soundchecks
-* Supports dLive Director (use the external ip or 127.0.0.1 of your own machine as "Mixrack IP Address")
-* Supports Avantis & Avantis Director

 ## Software Liability Warning